-The DCIAA schedules and coordinates transportation for DCIAA athletic events.
-The transportation schedule is prepared at the beginning of every week.
+The DCIAA schedules and coordinates transportation for DCIAA league and intraleague contest.
+The transportation schedule is prepared on Friday's preceding the week.
 Once the transportation schedule is complete for the week, it is sent to the proper stakeholders including Athletic Directors and Coaches.